octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 10

 If we want to update the Tezos protocol, we need to:
-//TODO: what's the difference between "create a new blockchain" and "realize a hard fork" ?

 - [ ] Realize a hard fork and hope that the network will follow us
 - [ ] Create a new blockchain
 - [X] Make a proposal with the self-amending mechanism